Part 1: Tool Options

 Modern Portfolio Theory

-The revolution in financial investing known as "modern portfolio theory" was initiated in the 1950's by Nobel Prize winner Harry Markowitz.
+The revolution in financial investing known as modern portfolio theory was initiated in the 1950's by Nobel Prize winner Harry Markowitz.
 Markowitz showed that investors can obtain significantly greater return at lower risk if, instead of choosing stocks and other financial assets based on their individual potentials, they make choices based on calculating the impact on the risk and return generated by the portfolio as a whole.
 Certain combinations of investments (portfolios) are efficient (they lie on an "efficient frontier") in that they create the greatest possible value for the least risk.
 Inefficient portfolios should be avoided.
-Which of the efficient portfolios is best depends on the investor's risk tolerance; that is, willingness to accept risk.
+Which of the efficient portfolios is best depends on the investor's willingness to accept risk in exchange for higher expected returns.

 Challenges for Optimizing the Project Portfolio